- April 20, 2020 – Abstract Submission Opens.

 - Detailed information about each competition and the mandatory eligibility requirements can be found at CRWAD Student Research Awards.

-- Students may enter ONLY ONE ABSTRACT (one oral OR one poster) for competition in ONE award competition.
+- Students may enter ONLY ONE ABSTRACT for competition in ONE award competition.

 - Students and other presenting authors are welcome to submit more than one abstract through the MyAbstract Online Submission Program.
 However, students may only enter one presentation in a student competition.